TamasBarczikay/tamasbarczikay.github.io/_portfolio/portfolio-1.md

 ---
 layout: single
-title: ""
+title: "Portfolio"
 permalink: /portfolio/
 author_profile: true
 ---

-### **1. Performance Analysis of *The Office* Series**
+### **Data Analysis and Presentation**
+#### **The Office Series Performance Dashboard**
 Developed a Tableau dashboard to analyze show performance metrics and audience engagement.
-The dashboard provides insights into episode ratings, viewer trends, and other performance indicators.
+Provided insights into episode ratings and viewer trends, showcasing skills in visual storytelling and business analysis.

+#### **Automated A/B Testing in R**
+Created a script in R for automated analysis, including statistical significance, effect size computation, and visualization.
+Simplified decision-making for product and marketing experiments by providing clear, actionable insights.

 ---

-### **2. Automated A/B Testing Evaluation in R**
-Created a script in R that performs automated analysis, including statistical significance, effect size computation, and visualization.
-The tool simplifies decision-making for product and marketing experiments.
+### **Machine Learning Models**
+#### **Advanced Clustering and Gradient Boosting**
+Built and deployed Python notebooks implementing DBSCAN and XGBoost to demonstrate theoretical knowledge.
+Focused on clustering intricate datasets and improving model accuracy.

 ---

-### **3. Advanced Clustering and Gradient Boosting**
-Built a Python notebook implementing DBSCAN and XGBoost for complex data segmentation and prediction.
-This project focuses on clustering intricate datasets and improving model accuracy for real-world applications.

----
+### **Cloud-Based Solutions**

-### **4. Image Recognition Pipeline on AWS / Databricks**
+#### **Image Recognition Pipeline on AWS SageMaker**
-Utilized PySpark to develop a scalable image recognition pipeline on Databricks and AWS.
-This project leverages cloud infrastructure for high-performance processing and training of models on large-scale image datasets.
+Designed and implemented an image recognition pipeline using neural networks on AWS SageMaker.
+Leveraged scalable cloud infrastructure for high-performance training and processing of large-scale datasets.